PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples

 \subsubsection{Mean squared error}

-The MSE of ${\hat{a}}^{-1}$ is dependent on the value of $a$.
-We can see in Figure~\ref{fig:mse_each_method} that the smaller $a$, the bigger the error on ${\hat{a}}^{-1}$.
-This is a consequence of using $\frac{1}{a}$ in our noise model.
-When $a$ is small, the Poisson noise is dominant and when $a$ increases its contribution to the noise model gradually vanishes.
-Even though the MSE on ${\hat{b}}^2$ does not depend significantly on the value of $b$, as it is roughly constant for all methods except the \textit{CNN}, instances with less overall noise (large $a$ and small $b$) lead to smaller MSE values.
+The MSE on ${\hat{a}}^{-1}$ is inversely correlated to the value of $a$, as shown in Fig.~\ref{fig:mse_each_method}.
+This fact can be explained by the dependence of our noise model on $a^{-1}$.
+For small $a$, the Poisson noise component is dominant.
+But when $a$ increases, the Poisson contribution to the noise model gradually vanishes.
+The MSE on ${\hat{b}}^2$ does not depend significantly on $b$, it is roughly constant for all methods except \textit{CNN}.
+Nonetheless, instances with less overall noise (large $a$ and small $b$) lead in general to smaller MSE values.